KeithRHayden/work_desk/README.md

 - **Quick notes** — alongside the task board
 - **Rich text** — bold, italic, underline, bullets
-- **Projects** — third context for longer-lived notes and tasks with updates
+- **Projects** — third context for longer-lived notes and tasks with updates; organized into **Notes | Tasks** tabs per project
+- **Note preview** — long project notes are truncated to a few lines with a *show more* toggle (configurable in Options → Behavior)
+- **Archive** — archive notes or tasks you're done with; completing a project task auto-archives it; archived items live in a collapsed accordion at the bottom of each tab
+- **Double-click to edit** — double-click any project note, task, or comment to jump into the editor

 ### Organization